jmakar-scalyr/otelcol-dev/README.md

     +
      require (
     ```
+  - Line with `require` was generated automatically, I have just added `replace` line with matching version.
-- In otelcol-dev, modify otel-config.yaml to include the new component, eg:
+- In `otelcol-dev`, modify `otel-config.yaml` to include the new component, eg:
   - ```sh
     $ diff -U3 otel-config.yaml{.orig,}
     --- otel-config.yaml.orig